Blog

 Fig. 4 Interfaces and work items

-The clinical assessment is an essential part of the technical documentation (initially as part of the conformity assessment process and updates as part of the clinical follow-up).
+Clinical evaluation is an essential part of the technical documentation (initially as part of the conformity assessment procedure and updates as part of clinical follow-up).

-Its core is the literature search, which can be carried out digitally (see above).
-Embedded in Polarion as a subsystem, it can also be digitized itself.
-The following figure provides an overview of the content of the clinical assessment documents
+Its core feature is the literature search, which can be performed digitally (like this).
+Embedded within Polarion as a subsystem, it can also be digitized itself.
+The following figure provides an overview of the content of the documents for clinical evaluation

 • CEP,